-The digital remittance company makes it easy for people to send money across borders, so that people who are working in a different country can send money back to their families overseas.
+Remitly is a digital remittance company that makes it easy for people to send money across borders, so that people who are working in a different country can send money back to their families overseas.

-COO Josh Hug said that the company has been really fortunate to see an acceleration of results in the last six months, even with the pandemic.
+COO Josh Hug said that the company has been really fortunate to see an acceleration of results from 2020 to 2021, even with the pandemic.

 “(In the last six months) we definitely see and feel our employees working harder, just the change we’ve had to go through moving into a fully remote environment,” Hug said.
 “But our team has adjusted really well, and I think it is because of their hard work.
 We’ve also laid a significant foundation that enabled us to transition into this new world.”

 So what is that foundation?
-Hug offered five key tips for cross functional alignment and growth:
+Hug offers five key tips for cross functional alignment and growth.

 Hug emphasized the importance of company-wide planning in an environment that is rapidly changing.

-Remitly is always trying to focus on continuous improvement, Hug said.
-They do this by conducting a retrospective during annual planning and looking at how they did in the previous year, and how they can do better in the new year.
+Remitly cares about continuous improvement, Hug said.
+How did Remitly build a culture of continuous improvement?
+By conducting a retrospective during annual planning, looking at how they did in the previous year, and getting clear on how they can do better in the new year.